-Should I Hire an Attorney to Help Me Pursue VA Disability Benefits?
+Should I Hire an Advocate to Help Me Pursue VA Disability Benefits?

-Regardless of what kind of VA disability benefits you need, hiring an attorney could be a beneficial decision.
-A qualified attorney can:
+Regardless of what kind of VA disability benefits you need, hiring an advocate could be a beneficial decision.
+A qualified advocate can:

 Review Your Original Claim

 Some disabled veterans try to complete a VA disability claim on their own.
 Often, they receive an unsatisfactory decision from VA officials.
-You may hire an attorney if VA:
+You may hire an advocate if VA: